KokuiAgbenu/it-bootcamp/plan.md

 # 🛠️ 30-Day IT Bootcamp Plan
 _Aligned with the Google IT Support Professional Certificate_

 This 30-day plan is designed to build foundational IT skills across five core areas, mirroring the Google IT Support Professional Certificate.
-Each section includes notes, hands-on tickets, and reflections to build confidence and a working portfolio.
+Each section includes notes, hands-on tickets, and reflections to build my working portfolio.

 ---